jeffreykegler/old_kollos/notes/misc/strand.md

 In the remaining cases, exactly one of `to-rule` and `Rule(from-dr)` is a nucleotide.
-If the nucleotide's direction is "forward", then position is counted in traditional left-to-right, lexical order, so that 0 is the position before the first symbol of the RHS, and 0 is the position immediately after the first symbol of the RHS.
+If that nucleotide's direction is "forward", then position is counted in traditional left-to-right, lexical order, so that 0 is the position before the first symbol of the RHS, and 1 is the position immediately after the first symbol of the RHS.
 As examples,

     [X-L ::= A .
 B ]